spraakbanken/sparv-pipeline/docs/user-manual/running-sparv.md

     run-module       Run annotator module independently
 ```

-Every command in the Sparv command line interface (CLI) has a help text which can be accessed with the `-h` flag.
-Below
+Every command in the Sparv command line interface has a help text which can be accessed with the `-h` flag.
+Below we
-we will give an overview for the most important commands in Sparv.
+will give an overview for the most important commands in Sparv.

 ## Annotating a Corpus
 **`sparv run`:** From inside a corpus directory with a config file you can annotate the corpus using `sparv run`.
 This